 Petit and his colleagues held a conference call Thursday night with Twitter executives in California and tried to explain the French point of view.
 But he says Twitter refused to delete the tweets, claiming the demand must come from national authorities or police.

-MANUEL DIAZ: What happened now with the Jewish community in France, it's a real issue for Twitter.

-BEARDSLEY: That's Manuel Diaz, whose company, Emakina, advises corporations on how to adapt to the digital era.
+"What happened now with the Jewish community in France, it's a real issue for Twitter," says Manuel Diaz, whose company, Emakina, advises corporations on how to adapt to the digital era.

 Diaz says he's ardently against controls on free speech.
-But he says as Twitter now bills itself as a global media player and not just a social network, it must take responsibility for its content.
+But he says that because Twitter now bills itself as a global media player — and not just a social network — it must take responsibility for its content.

-DIAZ: The contents spread around through Twitter has to respect the different local laws of the different countries where they are accessible.
+"The content spread around through Twitter has to respect the different local laws of the different countries where they are accessible," he says.

 Twitter's decision in France came a day after the company bowed to German law and blocked an account of a banned neo-Nazi group there.
 But digital expert Diaz says Twitter has to react even faster if it wants to prosper in the international media market.

-DIAZ: Waiting for the French state or the French police department to do something, well, the buzz is already out and it's too late.
-If they are not able to monitor a buzz and to take some decisions very quickly, I would be very disappointed.
+"Waiting for the French state or the French police department to do something, well the buzz is already out and it's too late," he says.
+"If they are not able to monitor a buzz and to take some decisions very quickly, I would be very disappointed."

 Very disappointed, Diaz says, in what he considers the best real-time media tool in the world.
 Twitter shouldn't censor, he says, but it should build global monitoring teams to take decisions quickly in cases like the French one.
 If Twitter can detect and quickly suspend fake accounts, as it has done in the past, then it can easily suspend tweets that don't respect local laws.